-- Blood Orange Juice
+- Lime Juice

+- Don’t forget to add some sugar or salt to the rim of your glass.
+I love using a mix of both (sweet + salty together is the BEST).
 Here’s how to do it: Place equal parts sugar and coarse salt on a plate.
 Run a lime or orange wedge around the rim of an empty glass to moisten it, and then gently twist it in the sugar/salt.
-Voilà!

 - 4 cups chopped strawberries*

-- 1/2 cup granulated sugar
+- 1/3 cup granulated sugar

 - 1 cup silver tequila

 - 1/3 cup Grand Marnier or Cointreau

-- 1-2 tablespoons lime juice optional
+- 1 tablespoon lime juice optional